openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 >
 > Manu Gupta and Jos Poortvliet will host a Social Media day to focus on improving our
     press/media communication, especially through social media outlets like Twitter/Identi.ca, bogs, Facebook and more.
-If you™re interested in helping out, just do so!
-It™s great fun and we are getting things done.
+If youâ€™re interested in helping out, just do so!
+Itâ€™s great fun and we are getting things done.
 >
 > **How it works **